Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Flux response in wires

 When increasing the flux, we observe a gap closing at a flux value which is neither zero nor half of a flux quantum, but around $\phi=0.3$ and $\phi=0.7$ (fig.\ref{fig:100wire}).
 In addition, when calculating the spectrum for square wires with increasing size, a similar gap closing and re-opening is observed (fig.\ref{fig:100wire}).
 This is the behavior expected from the effective model, in which the gap closing in the 1D spectrum depends on the dimension of the wire (in the simple cylindrical case- the radius), the location of the Dirac cone on the surface and the number of flux quanta.
 Interestingly, the gap closing occurs between surface states and hinge state, and not at the gapped surface Dirac cones.
 We note, however, that in the vicinity of the surface gap, the wavefunctions belonging to bands identified as hinge modes are in fact spread over the entire two dimensional surface of the wire and become essentially indistinguishable from those of the higher surface bands.
 This is unlike the situations of a strained wire where the 2D surface bands are gapped on the entire facet of the wire due to symmetry breaking rendering the wire a higher-order topological insulator.
 In a strained wire, the hinge modes are further isolated from the other surface bands and their one-dimensional nature is manifested also close to the gap.
 In our case, only when moving away from the small surface gap, these hinge modes regain their 1D character, see fig.\ref{fig:100wavefunc}.
 This observation makes the gap closing between the surface bands and the hinge modes slightly less mysterious and compatible with the intuition gained by the effective modes described in section \ref{sec:effectivemodel} where hinge modes are absent.
 We note also that close to half of a flux quantum threaded through the wire, some, but not all of the bands restore a double degeneracy.
 The reason this degeneracy is restored close to, and not exactly at half flux quantum, is due to the finite penetration depth of the surface states into the bulk.\citep{cook2011majorana,brey2014electronic, de2019conditions}

-Our analysis of the $(100)$ wire is compatible with predictions for AB as a sum of those arising from projections of several Dirac points with a finite size gap tunable by flux, as described in Sec.~\ref{sec:effectivemodel}.
-The physics is richer due to an interplay of the surface and hinge modes at the corners of the wire, clearly demonstrates that the surface is 2D in character, and sensitive to flux via modification of the boundary conditions.
+Our analysis of the $(100)$ wire is compatible with the prediction presented in Sec.~\ref{sec:effectivemodel}, for AB oscillations as a sum of those arising from projections of several Dirac points with a finite size gap tunable by flux.
+The interplay of the surface and hinge modes at the corners of the wire clearly demonstrates that the surface is 2D in character, and sensitive to flux via modification of the boundary conditions.
 Next, we turn to explore a wire with a different lattice termination, where the behavior markedly different.